Write the standard form equation of each ellipse centered at the ... | Study Prep in Pearson+

 1

-Identify the center of the ellipse.
-Since the ellipse is centered at the origin, the center is at (0,0).

-Determine the lengths of the semi-major and semi-minor axes by looking at the intercepts on the x- and y-axes.
+Determine the lengths of the semi-major and semi-minor axes by looking at the intercepts on the x-axis and y-axis.
 The ellipse extends from -2 to 2 on the x-axis, so the semi-minor axis length is 2.
 It extends from -5 to 5 on the y-axis, so the semi-major axis length is 5.

 Substitute the values of \(a\) and \(b\) into the equation: \(a = 5\) and \(b = 2\), so the equation becomes \(\frac{x^2}{2^2} + \frac{y^2}{5^2} = 1\).